wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 ```bash
 $ rm -i Read1_Sequence11.fastq
 ```
 This can be helpful, but it has been said that this really doesn't work like you think it will.
 The reason is, you'll tend to type a lot and will eventually not look closely at these prompts so if you typed the wrong file in the first place you'll probably just be in the habit of answering "yes" anyways.
-Can confirm from my early experience unfortunately.
+Can confirm from my experience unfortunately.
 More importantly, you can't really automate a task if you have a prompt you need to answer.
 I would suggest just learning to be very careful with this command.
 It truly becomes dangerous when paired with the `-R` option which allows you to recursively delete contents of a directory and remove the directory.
 To illustrate, let's make a new directory.
 In fact, let's make 2 levels of them with a new option to `mkdir`.

 Using the `-p` option with `mkdir` serves 2 important functions.
-First, it won't throw an error if the directory already exists.
-This can kill an automated script.
+First, it won't throw an error if the directory already exists, like `mkdir` without the `-p` will.
+This can (quite annoyingly) kill an automated script you'd hope would run for a few hours.
 Second, it allows you to make what ever directories are needed above it, so you can make multiple nested directories at once.
-Make a temporary directory and one inside of it with this command:
+Make a temporary directory and one inside of it with this command.
+You should still just be in your `Part1_Linux` directory:
 ```bash
 $ mkdir -p TestDir/RemoveDir
 ```